noodlx/Ilumio-Assessment/README.md

 1. The paths to the protocol numbers file, flow log file, lookup table file, and output directory are hardcoded.

-    - This relates to a choice of how the program recieves input, I had three ideas for how I might go about this:
+    - I had three ideas for how I might handle input in regards to this program:

       1. Hardcoded filepaths